bytescout/pdf-co-api-samples/Document Parser API/PHP/Parse From URL Asynchronously/README.md

-## How to parse from URL asynchronously for document parser API in PHP and PDF.co Web API PDF.co Web API: the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to parse from URL asynchronously for document parser API in PHP using PDF.co Web API What is PDF.co Web API?
+It is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

 ## REQUEST FREE TECH SUPPORT